SwissKid/NissanConsult/README.md

 Got a lot of inspiration from https://github.com/Crim/Arduino-Nissan-Consult-Library .
 If you want better code, look at his!
 It's a lot better.....

+Licensed under the GPLv2 because it worked at the time.
+If it actaully prevents you from using this well, I'm open to relicensing.